njsito01/Portfolio-Project_CTA-Ridership/README.md

 ## Introduction

-1. How is ridership for different mosdes of public transit affected by different weather conditions?
+1. How is ridership for different modes of public transit affected by different weather conditions?
    - Precipitation, temperature, humidity, solar radiation
 3. Do people utilize different modes depending on those weather conditions?
 4. Are there seasonal trends for different modes?
 (Does bus usage increase in the summer?
 Etc.)